straz/artificialtrust/_articles/mistakes.md

 <dd>Exploitative and hostile activity by adversaries, such as manipulation of ingested data</dd>

 <dt>3.
 Fitness drift</dt>
-<dd>Aging and reproductive flaws in propagation of neural net models</dd>
+<dd>Environmental novelty, aging, and reproductive flaws in neural net models</dd>

 <dt>4.
 Recognition diseases</dt>
 <dd>Corruption of neural signal processing and voting mechanisms</dd>